Harmanjeet28/ChessMate/README.md

 - 🎓 Step-by-step tutorials for each opening
 - 🧠 Strategy breakdowns and practical advice
 - ♟️ Interactive chessboard using `react-chessboard`
-- 🌙 Dark mode + responsive design
+- 🌙 Dark mode + animated, themed UI with effects

 ---